genbing99/SoftNet-SpotME/README.md

 <img src='images/teaser.PNG' width=500 height=200>

 ## Discussion
 The proposed SOFTNet approach outperforms other methods on CAS(ME)<sup>2</sup> while ranked second on SAMM Long Videos.
-To better justify the effectiveness of SOFTNet approach, we experimented a similar framework but without SOFTNet, the results show that the framework with SOFTNet is much more efficient overall.
+To better justify the effectiveness of the SOFTNet approach, we experimented with a similar framework but without SOFTNet, the results show that the framework with SOFTNet is much more efficient overall.

-Visually, SOFTNet activation units shows our intuition to concatenate the optical flow features (u, v, ε) from three-stream.
-The spatio-temporal motion information are captured when macro and micro-expression occur.
-After the concatenation, the action unit 4 (Brow Lower) is triggered when a disgust emotion elicited.
+Visually, SOFTNet activation units show our intuition to concatenate the optical flow features (u, v, ε) from three-stream.
+The spatio-temporal motion information is captured when macro and micro-expression occur.
+After the concatenation, action unit 4 (Brow Lower) is triggered when a disgust emotion is elicited.

 ## Reproduce the results for SOFTNet approach
-The complete code is shown the in Jupyter Notebook script for reader to have a better understanding.
+The complete code is shown in the Jupyter Notebook script for the reader to have a better understanding.

 <b>Step 1)</b> Download datasets, CAS(ME)<sup>2</sup> (CASME_sq) and SAMM Long Videos (SAMMLV) and placed in the structure as follows:
 >├─Extraction_Preprocess.ipynb <br>